jakobjanot/pg_rrule/README.md

 This automatically:
 1. Runs all tests
 2. Builds binary and source artifacts
-3. Publishes Docker image to `ghcr.io/jakobjanot/pg_rrule:v1.0.0`
-4. Creates GitHub release with downloadable artifacts
+3. Creates GitHub release with downloadable artifacts

 ## License